 The Montana Department of Transportation (MDT) is rehabilitating the Montana Highway 200 Bridge over the Clark Fork River, approximately one mile north of Trout Creek, to extend the service life of the bridge.

 Built in 1958, the bridge needs new concrete decking, improvements of miscellaneous structural components, new traffic rails, and spot painting of existing steel girders.
 The remainder of the bridge remains in good condition and will not be replaced.
 In addition to bridge rehabilitation, the project will include roadway approach work near the bridge ends to replace the existing guardrail and tie into the new bridge deck.

-Collaboration and coordination will be critical throughout project development, as it will be a challenge to identify constructible solutions while minimizing disruption to traffic during construction.
+Collaboration and coordination was critical throughout project development to address the challenges of identifying constructible solutions while minimizing disruption to traffic during construction.
 Accordingly, MDT has determined that Construction Manager/General Contractor (CM/GC) is the best project delivery method and awarded the construction contract to Kiewit.

 Communication with the local and traveling public is a priority for MDT.
 We understand this project will impact the community.
-MDT has been meeting with key community organizations and businesses to inform, educate and address questions prior to construction.
-Your comments are appreciated as MDT develops the final design plans for construction.
+MDT has been meeting with key community organizations and businesses to inform, educate, and address questions prior to construction.

 MDT is committed to engaging the local community and traveling public regularly to provide clear and timely information during this important infrastructure improvement project.
 Questions and comments can be directed to Brandon Coates via or by phone at 406-465-3350.